t0lkim/docker-qBittorrentvpn/README.md

 [preview]: https://raw.githubusercontent.com/MarkusMcNugen/docker-templates/master/qbittorrentvpn/Screenshot.png "qBittorrent Preview"

+# FORK Goals

+- Replace full OpenVPN with pure [OpenVPN3 client for GNU/Linux](https://github.com/OpenVPN/openvpn3-linux/)
+- Replace Ubuntu with Ubuntu Mini or Debian Mini
+- Refine iptables ruleset, additionally illustrating how, in event of OpenVPN connection failure, inbound and outbound traffic will be dropped on the virtual interface
+- Examples of how to correctly add in additional services to use the OpenVPN client in the correct manner

 # qBittorrent with WebUI and OpenVPN
 Docker container which runs the latest headless qBittorrent client with WebUI while connecting to OpenVPN with iptables killswitch to prevent IP leakage when the tunnel goes down.
 This is an automated build linked with Ubuntu.